It never ceases to amaze me how much I take cabinets, drawers and other storage areas for granted. Without them, my house would be a mess.

 The unusual thing is that some babies couldn’t care less about drawers.
 To them whatever is hidden away simply does not compete with their awesome toys.
 You are probably reading this guide because the last two sentences do not describe your baby at all.

-Before we take a look at how to baby proof your drawers, lets take a look at why you need to.
+Before we take a look at how to baby proof your drawers, let us take a look at why you need to.

 The dangers of drawers to your child (and you)

-Its really funny.
-Before young children enter your life, you would never have consider drawers to be dangerous.
+It is really funny.
+Before young children enter your life, you would never have considered drawers to be dangerous.
 Once you do start to care for kids, you will begin to realize just how dangerous they actually are.

 - Drawers can hide dangerous objectors such as sharp knives and poisonous substances.